Docker DTS: Reproducible Dev Env

 • Containers with the 🧩 icon come pre-configured with this setup

-• Containers connect via a shared external Docker network
+• Containers connect through a shared external Docker network.

-• Each container maintains its own configuration while communicating seamlessly
+• Each container maintains its own configuration and communicates seamlessly

 1. Prerequisites: Ensure Docker Desktop is installed and running on your system

-2. Download: Obtain the appropriate template stack for your technology
+2. Clone: Clone the appropriate template stack for your technology

-3. Execute: Run the provided setup script to build and start your development container
+3. Execute: Run the setup script to build and start your development container

-4. Develop: Open the project in VS Code with Dev Containers and start coding
+4. Develop: Open the project in VS Code using Dev Containers and start coding.

 • Have Docker Desktop installed and running on your host